MommyMythra/CSE598-Final-Project/README.md

 4. ~Setup the Multi-Run framework (100 runs of 100 iterations for example)~

-5. Collect all run information into a dataframe or simple list (Pareto History, Run time information, and best run)
+5. ~Collect all run information into a dataframe or simple list (Pareto History, Run time information, and best run)~

+6. Process information and run calcs to finalize PLOTTING DATA

 6. Develop Mega-Graph Toolkit (A window that displays ALL revalent information)